 The dreaded line that said You’ve Been Dumped From Vine arrived with as little fanfare as had the invitation.
 Twelve years ago, Amazon rolled out a program that allowed select persons to receive free stuff in exchange for reviews.
-By the time I got my invite, I’d been snobbishly submitting book reviews only for years, simply because doing so forced me to pay better attention while reading.
+By the time I got my invite, I’d been snobbishly submitting book-reviews-only for a long time, simply because doing so forced me to pay better attention while reading.

 Before you turn green, you should note a few things:

 Items offered in each Vine reviewer’s Queue vary based on a bunch of things that remain secret.
 All Vine Voices are not equal–sometimes when I choose an item from my queue, I can see that fellow Vine Voices have already: ordered, received, tried out and submitted a review on the item.
 This leads me to believe that we are rated, reviewed and/or ranked in some way.
 And I’m not very high up.
 In addition, even though Amazon does ask for Vine reviewers’ clothing and shoe size as well as hobbies and activities, and the company may occasionally offer items that are exactly a reviewer’s thing, more often than not, it’s like being in kindergarten: You get what you get and you don’t throw a fit, from XS-XXL and for ages 1-100.
 My Queue typically contains about 60 items, of which 5-10% are things that might fit and/or be of interest to me.